bahanonu/ciatah/docs/docs/install.md

 % Open the class menu (always type `obj` then enter load the class/modules menu) obj % then hit enter, no semicolon!
 ```

+- Afterwards, likely want to run `modelAddNewFolders` module first in order to add folders containing imaging data to the current class object.
+- [Optional] Users on Windows systems should download `Everything` (https://www.voidtools.com/).
+It is a very useful and extremely fast search engine for files and folders on a computer that can allow users to quickly get lists of folders then need to analyze in `calciumImagingAnalysis`.
+- [Optional] Users who want to run analysis via the command line can run `edit ciapkg.demo.cmdLinePipeline` and run each segment of code there to see what commands are needed to perform each step.
+It assumes you have already run `example_downloadTestData`.

 ### `calciumImagingAnalysis` main GUI notes
 - All main decisions for choosing a method/procedure to run, cell-extraction algorithm, and which folders to analyze are in a single window.